 Not being a financial success in my business, I believed meant I was not good with money.

 Damn wrong.
-I was very good at managing the amount of money we did receive.
+I was very good at managing the amount of money we received.
 What I was not good at was making more money.

 Not being a financial success with my business, meant I was not successful in running a business and making successful choices for the business.

 Well hello.
 Who started two businesses from scratch and employed the people who helped us gain successful registration as a Registered Training Organisation.
-And this was from our initial application and first audit and we continued to do so with our post registration audit.
+And this was from our initial application and first audit and we continued to do so with our post-registration audit.

 What I was not good at was diversifying the business’s funding streams to support its financial stability.
 Why?
 Because of my fear of success again.